Ben Graham Corp Logo The Ben Graham Corporation

 Follow the documents...

-Many maps are drawn to show a high-level conceptual flow of data through a few locations.
+Many flowcharts are drawn to show a high-level conceptual flow of data through a few locations.
 They show a string of ambiguous Activity Boxes and Decision Diamonds.
 Box and arrow diagrams and swimlane diagrams are examples of high-level conceptual maps.
+They don't display the actual records that drive the process.

-Map Real Things -- the 'Documents' that drive the process.
-What is a document?
 A document is something physical.
 It is something you can see.
 An item is a form, an electronic file, an email, a document, a spreadsheet, a CD, a database, an application, a log sheet, a reference book, etc. We record, transmit and store information on documents.
 Documents convey the information that drives our processes.
+Documents are the foundation of a good busines flow chart.

 When you follow the documents,